Binary Options Trading Patterns (Strategies)

-- Second type (Fundamental): Second type of the strategy requires a bit of a knowledge.
+- Second type (Fundamental): Second type of analysis requires a bit of a knowledge.
 In this case, we have an investor trying to predict the direction of the market, using statistics, evidence and world news.
 In certain circumstances, there is a great chance that the asset prices will increase or decrease.
 For example, a drought in Brazil will reduce the price of commodities, like coffee.

 Of course, this is not a rule and there is a great probability that this rule won’t work.
 However, calm market and small movements usually mean that you’ll be seeing a lot of upward and downward slopes of the curve.

 So, if you are trading assets that’ll expire in 15 minutes, there is a great chance that the broker will offer you a chart from the last hour.
-If, on the other hand, you are trading assets that’ll expire after 15 seconds, broker will offer you a chart from the last 15 minutes, which will increase the strategy’s accuracy.
+If, on the other hand, you are trading assets that’ll expire after 15 seconds, broker will offer you a chart from the last 15 minutes, which will increase the pattern’s accuracy.

-In our case, the price have changed and is now at 79.7032,which is less, so we ended up “in money” and generated 81% return.
+In our case, the price have changed and is now at 79.7032,which is less, so we ended up “in money” and generated a 91% return.
 As you can see, the price followed a tendency that we’ve already explained and settled into a starting price.
-Although we’ll see similar results most of the time, we don’t necessarily have to end up “in money”!
+Although we’ll see similar results most of the time, we don’t necessarily have to end up in money!

 Always remember that if the asset is increasing, meaning that the price is not calm , this option won’t work out.
 There could always be some news that can disturb the price and this analysis won’t help you, in this case.
 That’s why this particular pattern is used only with less volatile assets that are neither increasing nor decreasing and there is no great news expected in the near future that could ruin all our efforts.

 Part 25: Technical Analysis – The 1-2-3 pattern